Your HVAC system features a heating section, a cooling section, and various components that tie everything together.

 Draft is the major force that pulls the smoke up your chimney, allowing a fire to burn in a fireplace.
 Your fireplace will struggle to get a fire going if your draft is insufficient.

-This flue is a duct or related structure that holds smoke and waste gases created by your heater or any fuel-burning appliance.
-These waste gases are then jettisoned outside via this flue.
+The flue is a duct or related structure that holds smoke and waste gases created by your heater or any fuel-burning appliance.
+These waste gases are then jettisoned outside via the flue.

 If your HVAC unit includes ductwork, it uses a forced-air system.
 These systems push and circulate temperature-controlled air through ducts, thus heating your home.